-- Four work groups were established to transformation care to achieve these goals: - Dartmouth Hitchcock Medical Center and Clinics Primary Care - Dartmouth Hitchcock Medical Center inpatient units - Dartmouth Hitchcock Medical Center ED - Community Transitions - Practice support tools were developed and embedded in the electronic health record including: - Clinical guidance on treatment of OUD - Buprenorphine order sets - Information on clinical & recovery resources - Hosted training sessions for buprenorphine certification (Federally required until 2021), and provided ongoing support for treatment of OUD. - Opioid treatment "champions" have been identified across the system to improve OUD care at the clinics where they work.
+- Established four work group to transform care: - Dartmouth Hitchcock Medical Center (DHMC) and Clinics Primary Care. - DHMC inpatient units. - DHMC Emergency Department. - Community Transitions. - Developed practice support tools and embedded these in the electronic health record system, including: - Clinical guidance on treatment of OUD. - Buprenorphine order sets. - Information on clinical and recovery resources. - Hosted training sessions for buprenorphine certification (federally required until 2021) and provided ongoing support for treatment of OUD. - Identified opioid treatment "champions" across the system to improve OUD care at the clinics where they work.
 In 2021, a grant was awarded to provide additional support to these clinicians.